RuiWanginUOA/Rui-Wang-s-Website/content/project/example/index.md

 ---
-title: Research Tools
+title: Research Tool_BMI Calculator
-summary: A list of some practical research tools
+summary: A tool of calculating your BMI
 tags:
 - Other
 date: "2022-09-01T00:00:00Z"